technoidentity/devfractal/resources/code-review-checklist.md

-### Correctness

-1. Make sure the code is simple and there's no unnecessary complexity.
+### Make sure the code passes all CI/CD checks.

-2. Make sure data is either immutable or not shared.
-3. All global data should be immutable.
-4. Mutability is handled through pointers.
-5. Make sure the code is as strongly typed as possible.
-There are no uses of 'top' type like 'any' or 'object'.
+1. Make sure the code is formatted correctly.

-6. MAke sure computations are pure functions.
-There are no side effects like mutating global state or making network requests.
-7. Make sure effect functions have no computation/logic.
+2. Make sure the code passes all unit and integrations tests.

+3. Make sure the code passes all linting checks.

+4. Make sure the code passes all typesafety checks.

 ### Error Handling